SIDH69/Pick-A-Place/README.md

 # PICK-A-PLACE

 P.A.P is a destination travel advisor platform to gain all the information needed for your next trip anywhere around the globe.
-This platform provides information about different attractions, hotels, restaurants and all required services near you to make your vacation easier and worth remembering.
+This platform provides information about different attractions, hotels, restaurants and all required services near you to make your travel/trip easier and worth remembering.

 # Services Provided :-